paulmooreparks/Xfer/ParksComputing.Xfer.Lang/README.md

 ```

 ### Safer Embedding
-One of the design goals of Xfer is to eliminate the requirement to escape special characters.
+One of the design goals of XferLang is to eliminate the requirement to escape special characters.
 Enclosing data with unique delimiters already reduces the chances of a collision with the enclosed data, but in the event that a collision does occur, the specifier character can be repeated as many times as necessary to disambiguate the data.

 ```xfer
 <"String elements may already contain "quotes" without any issues.">